EverythingMe/overscroll-decor/README.md

 ItemTouchHelper myHelper = new ItemTouchHelper(myCallback);
 myHelper.attachToRecyclerView(recyclerView);

-// Use the dedicated adapter c'tor: new VerticalOverScrollBounceEffectDecorator(new RecyclerViewOverScrollDecorAdapter(recyclerView, myCallback));
+// INSTEAD of attaching the helper yourself, use the dedicated adapter c'tor, e.g.: new VerticalOverScrollBounceEffectDecorator(new RecyclerViewOverScrollDecorAdapter(recyclerView, myCallback));

 ```